opendistro/for-elasticsearch-docs/README.md

 1. Push your changes, and submit a pull request.

+## New releases

+1. Branch.
+1. Run a find and replace for `:x.y.z` and `-x.y.z` and replace with the new version string.
+1. Start up a new cluster using the updated Docker Compose file in `docs/install/docker.md`.
+1. Update the version table in `version-history.md`.

+   Use `curl -XGET https://localhost:9200 -u admin:admin -k` to verify the Elasticsearch version.

+1. Update the plugin compatibility table in `docs/install/plugin.md`.

+   Use `curl -XGET https://localhost:9200/_cat/plugins -u admin:admin -k` to get the correct version strings.

+1. Verify that the individual plugin download links in `docs/install/plugins.md` and `docs/kibana/plugins.md` work.
+1. Run a build and look for any warnings or errors you introduced.
+1. Submit a PR.

 ## Content guidelines

 1. Try to stay consistent with existing content.